DeepLearnI/demo-project/TUTORIAL.md

 |       red      | Job exited with an error |

 Some jobs will already be completed.
-We added a sample of generated output as a metric — hover over a few examples in the `sample output` column to see how our models are doing.
+Remember that we added a sample of generated output as a metric above: hover over a few examples in the `sample output` column to see how our models are doing.